Jessica Jones: Origin

 Midtown High student Jessica Campbell goes to school with Peter Parker, on whom she has a crush and is present when he is bitten by the irradiated spider which gives him his powers.
 She attempts to talk to him at that moment only to flee out of shyness after he reacts from his spider bite.

-Jessica's father receives tickets for Disney World from his boss Tony Stark.
+Jessica's father receives tickets to Walt Disney World from his boss Tony Stark.
 On the way home, their car collides with a military convoy carrying radioactive chemicals.
 Her family is killed, and she spends several months in a coma.
 Upon waking up, she is placed in an orphanage and adopted by Alisa Jones and Mr. Jones.
 Jessica later discovers that her radiation exposure granted her super strength, limited invulnerability, and flight.

 Jessica's adoptive parents re-enroll her at Midtown High, where she is ostracized by her classmates, especially Flash Thompson.
 Peter Parker (who has since become Spider-Man and lost his Uncle Ben) senses in Jessica a kindred spirit—someone who has also lost her family due to a tragic circumstance.
 Jessica mistakes his kind attention for pity and lashes out at him.
 She later witnesses a fight between Spider-Man and the villain Sandman in her school.
 This inspires her to use her abilities for positive ends.